 Let the crunchy coconut cookies cool down to room temperature before you store them in an airtight container.
 These crunchy coconut cookies stay fresh for up to a week at room temperature

 Depending on the quality of flour you may need little more or less milk.
-Do not add all of it at once, start with 1-2 tbsp and then add more until the mixture comes together to form a thick dough.
+Do not add all of it at once, start with 1-2 tablespoon and then add more until the mixture comes together to form a thick dough.

 Number of atta biscuits you yield depends on the size and thickness of cookies.